TeamJM/webmap-client/README.md

 Testing
 -------

-**Please note:** These instructions currently only apply to people with direct access to the JourneyMap codebase, as currently the version that implements support for the `journeymap.webmap.assets_root` property is unreleased.
-Once it has released, anyone using that version or later will be able to follow these instructions.
+**Please note:** The version of JourneyMap that implements support for the `journeymap.webmap.assets_root` property is unreleased.
+If you'd like to work on the webmap client, please [join the discord server](https://discord.gg/eP8gE69) and ask to be given a testing-only JAR, and we'll give you a hand.

 Once you've made your changes, you can tell JourneyMap to load the webmap's static assets from a directory on your filesystem.
 This will allow you to make changes to the webmap client and simply reload your browser tab to test